Skip to main content

 Config Service

-The Config Service keeps track of all routing rules for all devices connected to the Helium Network, aggregating from the LNSs into a database of routes that propagate to each Packet Router.
-The Config Service immediately updates the Packet Routers whenever it receives an update.
+The Config Service keeps track of all routing rules for all devices connected to the Helium Network, aggregating from the LNSs into a database of routes that are propagated to each Packet Router.
+The Config Service immediately updates the Packet Routers whenever it receives new routing updates.

 Packet Router Service